 Children, Youth, Family ministries will continue to foster the joy in helping others through mission.
 Through fpcw,you can…design and coordinate a family mission project; participate in family mission service opportunities.

-The Giving Tree allows those without resources to receive Christmas gifts through Association House, Erie House, Orchard Village and Good News Partners.
+The Giving Tree allows those without resources to receive Christmas gifts through various mission partner organizations.
 Requests for gifts are hung from a Christmas tree in the narthex each year during November.